-5.7 The Minister's decision to allow for non-commercial interests under section 21 was based on mistakes of fact.
+5.7 The Minister's 2004 and 2005 decisions allow for non-commercial interests under section 21 were based on mistakes of fact.

-- a.
-The Minister determined that estimates of current use (based on catch history) was the best available information of non-commercial fishers' reliance on kahawai and/or interest in the kahawai fishery; - b.
-The Minister's decision that abundance levels may have declined, whereas in fact abundance has declined.
+- The Minister determined that estimates of current use (based on catch history) was the best available information of noncommercial fishers' reliance on kahawai and/or interest in the kahawai fishery; - b.
+The Minister's 2004 and 2005 decisions that abundance levels may have declined, whereas in fact abundance has declined. - The Minister's 2005 decisions to allow for non-commercial and recreational interests in respect of each QMA for kahawai were based on the Minister's 2004 decisions and, by incorporation, are therefore subject to the same or any errors of law, errors of fact, failure to take into account relevant considerations, and the taking into account of irrelevant considerations as affected the Minister's 2004 decisions as pleaded herein.